All Saints Church, Maidstone

 All Saints is a parish church in Maidstone, Kent.
-It is a Grade I listed building, and has been described as the grandest Perpendicular style church in Kent.
+It is a Grade I listed building and has been described as the grandest Perpendicular style church in Kent.

 Establishment and dissolution

-Founded by Archbishop of Canterbury William Courtenay in 1395 as part of a new College of All Saints, the church replaced an earlier one on the site dedicated to St Mary.
-Courtenay died in 1396 and the church and college were completed by his successor, Thomas Arundel, between 1396 and 1398.
+Founded by the Archbishop of Canterbury William Courtenay in 1395 as part of a new College of All Saints, the church replaced an earlier one on the site dedicated to St Mary.
+Courtenay died in 1396, and the church and college were completed by his successor, Thomas Arundel, between 1396 and 1398.
 Richard II endowed the college with land and income from the Hospital of St Peter and St Paul in Maidstone and from the parishes of Linton, Farleigh, Sutton and Crundale.
 The college was also granted the advowsons for the parishes.
 To cover the cost of building the college, Courtenay obtained a bull to levy a charge of fourpence in the pound on all ecclesiastical revenue raised in his archbishopric.